 July to October is when the most amount of rainfall occurs for the country but coming at the shoulder months could be worth it as prices are cheaper and places are generally less crowded.

 At the end of the day, most people come here to visit the north and the south, and many have little flexibility with their schedule, so just get here!
-Don’t fret too much as weather is unpredictable anyway.
+Don’t fret too much as the weather is unpredictable anyway.

-I’ve provided helpful links for each budget so you can get a deeper look into which kind of accommodation best fits your price point.
+I’ve provided helpful links below for each budget so you can get a deeper look into which kind of accommodation best fits your price point.
 Everything is listed in Baht.
 (At the time of writing, 100 baht = $3 USD)